howailok1120/Delete-File-With-Input-Name/README.md

 2. When prompted, enter:

-   - The full path of the directory you want to search
+   - The full path of the directory you want to search (local path or SMB share)
    - Keywords to search for in filenames, separated by commas
    - Choose the mode: 'search' or 'delete'